NavidBinAhmed/westdig_data_pipeline/README.md

 `npm start`

-- Run Flask Backend Specifically
+- Run Flask Backend Specifically (to test various endpoints)

 `uvicorn app.main:app --reload`

-Step 5:
-- Write 'main.yml' file inside '.github\workflows' directory
-With every new commits, this automates CI/CD using GitHub Action

 Step 6:
-- Deployment on Render
+- Deployment on Render, correct CI/CD should do it automatically every time a new change is made.

 ### Deployment on Render [NYD]